 States voluntarily report on Immunizations for Adolescents (IMA-CH) as part of the Core Set of Children's Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Child Core Set measure specifications.

-Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports as of June 3, 2019 for the Child Core Set FFY 2018 reporting cycle; see 2018 Child and Adult Health Care Quality Measures.
-For more information on Immunizations for Adolescents (IMA-CH) visit Child Health Care Quality Measures.
+Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports for the Federal Fiscal Year (FFY) 2020 reporting cycle as of June 18, 2021; see 2020 Child and Adult Health Care Quality Measures.
+For more information on the Immunizations for Adolescents (IMA-CH) measure, visit Child Health Care Quality Measures.

-The following state did not report data for the Combination 1 rate: CA. The following states did not report either the HPV or Combination 1 rate: AK, AR, CO, ID, ME, ND, and OH.
+The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
+The following state did not report data for the HPV rate: GA.
+The following states did not report data for either the HPV or Combination 1 rate: AZ, AR, KS, ME, MT, and NY.

 Unless otherwise specified: